manuth/MarkdownConverter/README.md

     This setting allows you to enable or disable the usage of `vscode`s internal markdown-parser.
 Using the internal markdown-parser might be very useful to you as it grants you access to all markdown-plugin extensions installed to your vscode.
   - `markdownConverter.Parser.Toc.Enabled`:
     Allows you to automatically include a table-of-contents for your document in your converted files.
+  - `markdownConverter.Parser.Toc.Indicator`:
+    The regular expression to replace with the table of contents.
   - `markdownConverter.Document.Attributes`:
     Using this setting you can specify default attributes which are applied to all your documents.
   - `markdownConverter.HeaderTemplate` and `markdownConverter.FooterTemplate`: